Designer L'Wren Scott's rep denies fashion firm had financial woes

-NEW YORK (Reuters) - Representatives of fashion designer L‘Wren Scott, who committed suicide this week, denied reports that her fashion company had been struggling and said she had been planning to restructure her global business.
+NEW YORK, March 21 (Reuters) - Representatives of fashion designer L‘Wren Scott, who committed suicide this week, denied reports that her fashion company had been struggling and said she had been planning to restructure her global business.

 PR Consulting, which represents Scott and her company, LS Fashion Limited, said in a statement on Friday that financial figures about her firm reported in the media were “misleading and inaccurate.”